 The FCA has been consulting on new vulnerability guidance which provides options for ways in which firms can comply with its principles.
 The guidance here covers:

 - staff skills and capability to deal with vulnerable customers; and

 This module explains how motor finance businesses must consider a customer's ability to make a borrowing decision, as well as their right to protection if they are vulnerable.
 It explains the practical steps which firms can take to identify and assist vulnerable customers who apply for motor finance.

-CONC sets out how the FCA expects firms to deal with customers appropriately when it is known or suspected that a customer has, or may have, some form of mental capacity limitation which constrains their ability to make an informed borrowing decision.
+CONC sets out how the FCA expects firms to deal with customers appropriately when it is known or suspected that they have, or may have, some form of mental capacity limitation which constrains their ability to make an informed borrowing decision.

 Firms should take reasonable steps to make sure that suitable business practices and procedures are in place to:

 - identify customers who might lack the mental capacity to make informed borrowing decisions; and